 The Audit Committee shall have has oversight responsibility regarding the City's auditing, internal controls, and any other financial or business practices required of this Committee by this Charter.
 The Audit Committee must evaluate applicants for the position of City Auditor and recommend to the City Council no fewer than three qualified candidates for consideration, based on the minimum qualifications set forth in section 39.2 of this Charter and other criteria determined by the Audit Committee.
 The Audit Committee may use staff from the Office of the Independent Budget Analyst and employ expert consultants, in accordance with City contracting rules, to assist in the process of evaluating City Auditor applicants.
-The Audit Committee shall is also be responsible for directing and reviewing the work of the City Auditor, and the City Auditor shall must report directly to the Audit Committee.
-The Audit Committee shall recommends the annual compensation of the City Auditor and annual budget of the Office of City Auditor to the City Council and shall be responsible for conducts an annual performance review of the City Auditor.
+The Audit Committee shall is also be responsible for directing and reviewing the work of the City Auditor_and the City Auditor shall must report directly to the Audit Committee.
+The Audit Committee shall is of the Office of City Auditor to the City Council and shall be responsible for conducts an annual performance review of the City Auditor.
 The Audit